mo12896/facial-analysis-system/README.md

 <h3 id="prerequisites">📝 Prerequisites</h3>

 To harness the full power of CUDA GPU acceleration during inference, ensure that your machine is equipped with an NVIDIA Graphics Card (GPU).
 Furthermore, this script was run and tested with Python `version=3.10.6`.
 Other versions might work as well, but are not guaranteed to do so.
+Lastly, the software was developed and tested on a Unix-based system as thus should work on MacOS and Linux.
+Since the utilized SynergyNet submodule uses Unix-specifc build scripts, the software is not easy to run on Windows.
+While in general it should be possible to run the software on Windows, it is not recommended and not tested.
+If you are using Windows, consider using the Windows Subsystem for Linux (WSL) to run the software.

 <h3 id="installation">🔧 Installation</h3>